As a natural fertilizer, comfrey contains all the nutrients you need for healthy plant growth.

 Strain off the liquid and use it as an organic fertilizer for plants, tomatoes and other garden plants.

 It is well worth cultivating a patch - it has very strong tap roots and is considered to be invasive, like horseradish.
+On the plus side, it doesn't set a lot of seeds.

 You can increase your stock if you need to by division - you merely dig up the whole thing and tease the roots apart - it is quite easy but be gentle and work very slowly, being careful not to break the roots if possible.